Our fully accessible art project, Art Beyond Vision, is running again for 2024/25!

 Ruth explains more about the sessions in this video.

-The courses focus on techniques that anyone can engage with, no matter what level of usable vision you have.
+The classes focus on techniques that anyone can engage with, no matter what level of usable vision you have.
 We have several group participants who have no vision at all.
-Techniques include (but are not limited to) tactile drawing, origami, collage, embossing, basic stitch techniques.
+Techniques include (but are not limited to) tactile drawing, origami, collage, embossing, basic stitch techniques, macrame.
 We have even found ways of making painting and watercolours accessible for those who want to have a go.

 We have also run three fully accessible ceramics workshops in partnership with our friends at The Art House.